top of page

 Data may take time to appear

-Once you’ve set up GA4, the first place you will see data begin to appear is the realtime overview (Reports > Realtime).
+Once you’ve set up GA4, the first places you will see data begin to appear are the realtime reports (Reports > Realtime Overview or Reports > Realtime Pages).
 Google warns that it may take some time for data collection to start, but more than likely, it will happen almost straight away.

-The realtime report gives you a snapshot of users on your site over the past 5 and 30 minutes, including their locations, traffic sources, and “events”.
+The realtime overview gives you a snapshot of users on your site over the past 5 and 30 minutes, including their locations, traffic sources, and “events.”
 Again without getting too technical, GA4 treats each user interaction on your site as an event—from session starts and pageviews, through to the enhanced measurement events we looked at earlier.

 The Google Analytics 4 realtime overview showing users on site in the last five and 30 minutes

-If data is showing up in your realtime report, you can be confident your setup is working.
-But it could still take up to 24–48 hours for data to appear in the standard reports.
+If data is showing up in your realtime reports, you can be confident your setup is working.
+But it could still take up to 48 hours for data to appear in the standard reports.

 Find your way around GA4

-For experienced users, the layout of the GA4 homepage is similar to the old Universal Analytics.
-You can access all the predefined reports using the menu on the left-hand side of the interface, swap between different accounts and properties using the dropdown menu in the top-left, and get to your Admin settings via the link in the bottom-left.
+Even if you've never used GA4 before, the layout of the homepage may seem familiar to you: it’s similar to the old Universal Analytics or other Google tools such as Google Ad Manager.
+You can access all the predefined reports using the menu on the left-hand side of the interface, swap between different accounts and properties using the dropdown menu in the top-left, and get to your admin settings via the link in the bottom-left.

 The Google Analytics 4 homepage showing the menu and the standard cards